Gallery of the Ospedale degli Innocenti

 secret refugefrom misery and shame for those to whom

-The hospital also in this time take care of abandoned children
+The hospital also in this time took care of abandoned children.

 Museum's room